 - Sarah Peyton who brings in neuroscience and deep empathy

-- Robert Gonzales who embodies compassion and the spirituality of nvc
+- Robert Gonzales who embodied compassion and the spirituality of nvc

 - Ceri Buckmaster who is doing fantastic work in London including power and privilege awareness

-- Ron de Brito who is a new trainer exploring embodied nvc and offering grief circles
+- Ron de Brito who is a trainer exploring embodied nvc and offering grief circles